 Rooms revenue, food and beverage revenue, and entertainment and other revenue include: (i) the actual amounts paid for such services (less any amounts allocated to unperformed performance obligations, such as Reward Credits, described below); (ii) the value of Reward Credits redeemed for such services; and (iii) the portion of the transaction price allocated to complimentary goods or services provided in conjunction with other revenue-generating activities.
-Rooms revenue is generally recognized over the course of the customer's reservation period.
-Food and beverage and entertainment and other revenues are recognized when services are performed or events are held.
+Rooms revenue is generally recognized over time, consistent with the customer's reservation period.
+Food and beverage and entertainment and other revenues are recognized at the point in time the services are performed or events are held.
 Amounts paid in advance, such as advance deposits on rooms and advance ticket sales, are recorded as a liability until the goods or services are provided to the customer (see Contract Liabilities below).